Aardvark-team/Aardvark/information/syntax.md

 Objects

-Objects in Aardvark are noticably different than those of other languages.
+Objects in Aardvark are noticeably different than those of other languages.
 Every value that can be assigned to a variable is an Object, including Strings, Numbers, Classes, Functions, etc. The Object class is the base class of all data types.
 The Object class itself has no attributes or methods, not even length.
 We will refer to Objects as any member of the Object class or a class that inherits from it.
 Objects in Aardvark have both items and properties.
-By default, items and properties are equivalent, but this can be overrided.
+By default, items and properties are equivalent, but this can be override.
 Properties are referenced by . as in other languages.
-Items use `[]`, also common in other langauges, so I probably don't have to explain how this works, but I will give an example:
+Items use `[]`, also common in other languages, so I probably don't have to explain how this works, but I will give an example:
 ```
 property_value = object.property_name
 item_value = object[item_name]